tomasbjerre/git-changelog-lib/README.md

  - commitTime
  - hash
  - hashFull
+ - merge (True if this is a merge-commit)
  - message (The full message)
  - messageTitle (Only the first line of the message)
  - messageBody (Everything, except the title)